whisthq/whist/protocol/README.md

 For the specific option flags for the client, see the [client-specific README](./client/README.md).
 If you want to see the specific option flags for the server, you're straight out of luck.

+For a useful workflow for server development on Linux, see the [server-specific README](./server/README.md).

 #### Sentry

 The sentry-native SDK gets automatically built by our CMake build system.